doc4d/docs/docs/FormObjects/properties_Entry.md

 :::note

-Styles are usually preserved when using Writing Tools, howver some features mighr replace them.
+Styles are usually preserved when using Writing Tools, however with some AI features they might be replaced.

 :::

-The Writing Tools can also be displayed through the **WritingTools** [standard action](properties_Action.md#standard-action), which can be assigned to a button or a menu item.
+The Writing Tools can also be displayed through the **writingTools** [standard action](properties_Action.md#standard-action), which can be assigned to a button or a menu item.

 :::note

-The Writing Tools feature relies on [**Apple Intelligence**](https://www.apple.com/apple-intelligence/) and is only available on compatible macOS computers when *Apple Intelligence & Siri* is enabled in the System Settings.
+The Writing Tools feature relies on **Apple Intelligence** and is only available on compatible macOS computers when *Apple Intelligence & Siri* is enabled in the System Settings.
 On Windows, or when Apple Intelligence is not enabled, the property remains available in the Property List but the feature and the associated **WritingTools** standard action are deactivated at runtime (if the action is invoked by programming, it does nothing).

 :::